89 foreigners arrested at Thai bar flouting COVID-19 rules | Law-Order

 There have been 29 confirmed COVID-19 cases in Surat Thani out of a national total of 15,465.
 However, 11 of the 29 cases have been found in the last month as Thailand experienced a resurgence of the disease.

-The penalty for violating the state of emergency is up to two years' imprisonment and a fine of up to 40,000 baht ($1,330).
-The bar owner and worker could also be charged with violating the Communicable Disease Act, punishable by a one-year prison term and a fine of up to 100,000 baht ($3,330).
+The penalty for violating the state of emergency is up to two years' imprisonment and a fine of up to 40,000 baht (USD 1,330).
+The bar owner and worker could also be charged with violating the Communicable Disease Act, punishable by a one-year prison term and a fine of up to 100,000 baht (USD 3,330).

 Suparerk said the arrested people were being held at the Koh Phangan police station, where investigators were preparing documents to charge them.

 He said police had tracked the party plans on social media, where the bar was promoting the event to celebrate its fifth anniversary.
-Entry tickets were 100 baht ($3.30), with food and drink extra.
+Entry tickets were 100 baht (USD 3.30), with food and drink extra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)